How to Backup MySQL to DigitalOcean Space

 This will generate a user without a password

-When you press Test and Connect SnapShooter will show the steps to install the key, this involves you pasting the SSH public key into the users authorized_keys
+When you press Test and Connect, SnapShooter will show the steps to install the key.
+This involves you pasting the SSH public key into the user authorized_keys.

-- On the server edit the authorizedkeys file, Make sure you edit the correct users authorized keys.
-SnapShooter will provide you the normal path e.g. for user called SnapShooter /home/snapshooter/.ssh/authorizedkeys
+On the server, edit the authorizedkeys file, Make sure you edit the correct user authorized keys.
+SnapShooter will provide you with the normal path, e.g. for a user called SnapShooter /home/snapshooter/.ssh/authorizedkeys

-- Paste the command into SSH client connected to the server
+Paste the command into the SSH client connected to the server

 When you press test, SnapShooter will connect to your server via SSH to check the connection is good.